keybase/book-content/05-sites/00-index.md

-{% set section_title = "Keybase Sites" %}
+{% set section_title = "Sites" %}
 {% set section_subtitle = "Build and host a simple website." %}
 {% set nav_title = "Sites" %}

 # Keybase Sites
-One of the lesser known perks of [Keybase Files](/files) is that you can easily build and host a simple website in your public folder.
+One perk of [Keybase Files](/files) is that you can easily build and host a simple website in your public folder.

-## Make a simple website
+## Getting started
-To see how it works, create a document and name it `index.md`.
-You can type anything but it’s kind of a tradition to try new things out on the internet with this:
+To see how it works, type anything into a document.
+You can start with whatever you want but it’s kind of a tradition to try out new things on the internet with this:

 ```
 # Hello, world!
 ```

-Drop this index file into your public folder, and you’ll immediately see it on your home page at `https://{username}.keybase.pub/`.

-The formatting (`#`) used in this example is [Markdown](https://daringfireball.net/projects/markdown/basics).
+This example uses [Markdown](https://daringfireball.net/projects/markdown/basics) formatting (`#`).
 You can use [HTML](https://www.w3schools.com/html/), too.

-But instead of `index.md`, name a file `index.html` to enable formatting with HTML.
+If you use Markdown, name your document `index.md`.
+If you use HTML, name your document `index.html`.

+Drop this index file into your public folder.
+You’ll immediately see it on your home page at `https://yourusername.keybase.pub/`.

-### Add and organize pages
+### Adding pages
-To add and organize pages on your website, you just need to create and organize folders in your public folder.
+To add more pages:
+1. Create a new folder in your public folder.
+Name the folder with the page name.
+2. Add an index file with your content (just remember, it’ll be public!) in it.
+3. Create a new folder for every new page.

-Only files titled `index.md` or `index.html` (also known as index files, go figure) will show up on your website.
-So, to add multiple pages, you need to add multiple folders, each with an index file.
+Only **index files**, documents titled `index.md` or `index.html`, will show up on your website.

-For example, let’s say that from your home page, you want to link to another page called `foo`.
-To do this, create a folder called `foo` inside your public folder.
-Add an index file in `foo` with whatever content you want in it (just remember, this is all public!).
-This new page will appear at `https://{username}.keybase.pub/foo/`.
+For example, let’s say that from your home page, you want to link to another page named `foo`.
+To do this, create a folder named `foo` in your public folder.
+Add an index file to the `foo` folder, with your content in it.
+This new page will appear at `https://yourusername.keybase.pub/foo/`.

-### Edit pages
+### Editing pages
-To edit a page, all you need to do is open the file, make your edits, and save it.
+To edit a page, open the index file, make your edits, and save it.
 Your changes will automatically update on your website.

 ### Learn more
 If you’re so inclined, you can see a couple examples and search for others’ websites at [Keybase.pub](https://keybase.pub/).